One of the biggest issues most new Muslims have to cope with at some point is a feeling of isolation.

 Becoming Part of the Mosque Community

 Depending on where you live, going to the local mosque can be a real challenge, especially if you don’t have anyone to go with and aren’t sure how to pray yet; brothers usually find this easier than sisters.
-You may be faced with people who all seem to know each other, who are all speaking a variety of foreign languages and eye you suspiciously when you first arrive.
+You may meet people who all seem to know each other, who are all speaking a variety of foreign languages and eye you suspiciously when you first arrive.

 So before you go into the mosque, take a deep breath, think positive thoughts and walk in with a smile; your reception will be very different if you walk in with this frame of mind than if you go in looking nervous and shy.